Blindism: Treatment

 Early intervention is often helpful in preventing children from displaying blindism behaviors.
 In most cases, a qualified teacher arranges an early education program to help develop accurate and effective use of the child's senses.
-The parents are often included in such programs together with their visually impaired children.
+The parents are often included in such programs alongside their visually impaired children.

-Overall success rates for treatment ranges from 88.9% to 68.4% depending on risk factors, although these results have questionable reliability due to the lack of recent treatment studies for RRBs in visually impaired children, and many such past studies using punishment as opposed to reinforcement which featured highly variable efficacy.
+Overall success rates for treatment ranges from 88.9% to 68.4% depending on risk factors.
+However, these results have questionable reliability due to the lack of recent treatment studies for RRBs in visually impaired children, and many such past studies using punishment as opposed to reinforcement which featured highly variable efficacy.

 Prevalence

 Autism has a high co-occurrence rate with visual impairment.
-As of 2022, prevalence of blindisms is largely inconclusive. with estimates ranging from 2% to 50% in autistic people.
+As of 2022, prevalence of blindisms is largely inconclusive, with estimates ranging from 2% to 50% in autistic people.
 The prevalence of autism in children with visual impairment ranges from 20% to 38%, with a risk factor including the presence of other neurological conditions.